 Comfort Cat (known to friends as Cat) has lived in NYC for nearly 15 years, having also studied music in the United Kingdom.
 She primarily performs with a guitarlele, a six-stringed instrument with the same intervals as a guitar but tuned up by a perfect fourth.

 Through songwriting, Comfort Cat seeks to describe direct emotional experiences as they actually feel and not how people try to make sense of them through an armchair psychiatrist lens.

-Comfort Cat does not want to help you grow, learn, or become a better person.
-It just wants to commiserate, gleefully, joyfully, with zero perspective, zero compassion for those that wrong you, even less compassion for those you’ve wronged, and no room for nuance, until it dies no wiser, no smarter, no closer to any sort of Nirvana than it ever was before.
-Like an actual cat, Comfort Cat bestows favor upon people without regard for their psychopathic tendencies, harmful opinions, or bad taste.
-Also like an actual cat, Comfort Cat will change its mind without prior written notice and adheres to no moral code of man.
-You may not pet Comfort Cat.
+Comfort Cat will not pretend to help you grow, learn, or become a better person.
+It operates with zero perspective, zero compassion for those that wrong you, even less for those that you’ve wronged, and no room for nuance, until it dies no wiser, no smarter, no closer to any sort of Nirvana than it ever was before.
+Comfort Cat bestows favor upon people without regard for their morals or bad taste.
+Comfort Cat may also change its mind for any/no reason, without prior written notice, and adheres to no moral code of man.

 Comfort Cat lives in Staten Island with her real cat, Jack.
 In addition to being a songwriter, she is a teaching artist, whose students refer to her as Ms. Cat.